yitzu1022/robotic_system/README.md

 - keeps a thread-safe image buffer
 - runs a dedicated GUI thread for `cv2.imshow()` and `cv2.waitKey()`
 - draws labels and markers for queried objects and navigation targets

+The decision maker imports `TaskCommand` from `mm_interface.action` to send manipulation requests to grasp and place server.
+The interface is provided by the grasp and place part.

 The command-handling flow is as follows.